 - Collaborate with the staff technical writer assigned to the ticket to determine next steps.

 - Add any updates or additional information to the Bugzilla ticket if there is communication with key stakeholders outside of the Bugzilla ticket (for example, in Matrix, Slack, direct message within SUMO email, etc).

-- When the request is complete (for example, content is updated, published, and approved), please share links to the updated content in the Bugzilla and mark the Bugzilla ticket as Resolved.
+- When the request is complete (for example, content is updated, published, and approved), please share links to the updated content in the Bugzilla ticket and mark it as Resolved.